Robustness Certification for Point Cloud Models: Introduction

 \section{Introduction}

-Deep learning has achieved remarkable success in tasks involving 3D objects including autonomous driving~\cite{chen20213d, chen2017multiview, liang2018deep, qi2018frustum, wang2018deep}, augmented and virtual reality~\cite{park2011multiple}, and robotics~\cite{pomerleau2015review, rusu2008towards, zhu2017targetdriven}.
-As many of these applications are safety-critical and the cost of error is high, recent work has investigated methods for quantifying the robustness of these systems via adversarial attacks, demonstrating the vulnerability of state-of-the-art point cloud models to semantic transformations and noise-based perturbations~\cite{liu2019extending, wen2019geometry, xiang2019generating, yang2019adversarial, zhao2020isometry}.
-Another line of work introduced defenses~\cite{yang2019adversarial, zhang2019defensepointnet, zhou2019dupnet} which aim to improve a models' robustness against these attacks.
-However, as demonstrated in the domain of image recognition, these defenses are usually broken by even more powerful attacks~\cite{athalye2018obfuscated, tramer2020adaptive}, resulting in an arms race between designing stronger defenses and even stronger attacks.
+Deep learning has achieved remarkable success in tasks involving 3D objects such as autonomous driving~\cite{chen20213d, chen2017multiview, liang2018deep}.
+As such applications are typically safety-critical, recent work has investigated methods for quantifying the robustness of these systems via adversarial attacks, demonstrating the vulnerability of state-of-the-art point cloud models to semantic transformations and noise-based perturbations~\cite{liu2019extending, wen2019geometry, xiang2019generating, yang2019adversarial, zhao2020isometry}.
+Another line of work introduced defenses~\cite{yang2019adversarial, zhang2019defensepointnet, zhou2019dupnet}, aiming to improve a models' robustness against these attacks.
+However, as demonstrated in the image recognition domain, such defenses are usually broken by more powerful attacks~\cite{athalye2018obfuscated, tramer2020adaptive}, resulting in an arms race between stronger defenses and even stronger attacks.

 To break this cycle, one ideally needs a \emph{proof} that a deep learning model is robust against \emph{any} adversarial attack, under some threat model.
 This proof is usually obtained by invoking a neural network verifier on a deep learning model and a model input, where the verifier attempts to provide a certificate that the model is robust to any transformation of this input.
 While plenty of verifiers have been proposed in the image recognition domain~\cite{boopathy2019cnncert, katz2017reluplex, singh2019beyond, singh2019abstract, tjeng2019evaluating, wong2018provable, zhang2018efficient}, no such verifier exists for 3D point cloud models.